ankithjoseph/nexusventures-mileage-form/README.md

 ## 🔒 Security Notes

+- Email sending is handled server-side to prevent API key exposure
-- The Resend API key is exposed in client-side code for demo purposes
+- The Resend API key is securely stored as an environment variable
-- For production, consider moving email sending to a server-side endpoint
-- Configure proper CORS and security headers for your deployment
+- CORS is properly configured for secure API communication
+- All sensitive operations are performed on the server

 ## 📄 License